 From glorious museums and grand Roman ruins to rich cuisine and storied vineyards, Italy is a land of indulgences.
 With such an abundance of treasures, it can be hard to choose where you want to go.
-To help you sort through the wealth of options, we’ve picked the four most popular reasons to visit — food and wine, art, history and landscapes — and suggested the best regions to explore those interests.
+To help you sort through the wealth of options, we’ve picked the four most popular reasons to visit — food and wine, art, history, and landscapes — and suggested the best regions to explore those interests.

 Gastronomy in Piedmont

-Defined by the lofty Alps and the rich soil of the mountains’ foothills and valleys, Piedmont is probably best known for its vineyards, which produce the king and queen of wine, Barolo and Barbaresco.
+It is defined by the lofty Alps and the rich soil of the mountains’ foothills and valleys, Piedmont is probably best known for its vineyards, which produce the king and queen of wine, Barolo and Barbaresco.

 But there’s more to the region than just wine.
 Sheep grazed in the alpine meadows give rich milk that creates a wealth of cheese.
 Orchards of hazelnut bushes grow in tidy rows on the sides of gentle hills.
 And, between September and January, hunters venture out among the trees with their dogs, trained to sniff Piedmont’s hidden treasure, the prized white truffle.

 It’s easy to spend your whole holiday in Piedmont, simply eating and drinking.
 But, if you want to delve deeper, a private driving tour of the area’s small artisan producers can give you a chance to meet some of the people who grow the region’s food and wine.